fgm/rabbitmq/README.md

 Customization
 -------------

 Modules may override queue or exchange defaults built in a custom module by implementing `config/install//rabbitmq.config.yml`.
 See `src/Queue/QueueBase.php` and `src/Tests/RabbitMqTestBase::setUp()` for details.

 SSL
 -------

-It is similar to the normal connection array, but you need to add 2 extra arrays keys.
+It is similar to the normal connection array, but you need to add 2 extra array keys.

 This is an example of how `settings.php` should look like: